Conozca la Ley: Alabama

 Once the hearing date is set for the final PFA, you must attend that hearing or else your temporary order may expire and you will have to start the process over.
 If the abuser does not show up to that hearing, the judge may grant a final PFA or s/he may set a new hearing date.
 If the judge sets a new hearing date, and you had an emergency PFA, make sure the judge extends the emergency PFA so that it is effective until the new hearing date.

 Note: You may also want to think about seeking shelter while going through the PFA process.
 You can call the Alabama Domestic Violence hotline, 1-800-650-6522, or contact one of the AL State and Local Programs listed under the Where to Find Help tab at the top of this page.

 ** Ala.
 Code § 30-5-7(d)(2)

 In an emergency (ex parte) protection from abuse order, a judge can:

 In a permanent protection from abuse order, a judge may order all of the protections of the emergency (ex parte) order listed above.
 In addition, a judge can order the abuser to:

 Under federal law, the abuser likely cannot have or buy a gun while a permanent PFA order is in place against him/her.
 To read more, please see our Federal Gun Laws page.

 A petition for a protection from abuse order may be filed in any of the following counties:

-You can be eligible to file for a PFA order if you have been the victim of "domestic abuse," as defined by Alabama law (go to What is the legal definition of domestic abuse in Alabama? for more info) and you have one of the following relationships to the abuser:
+You can be eligible to file for a PFA order if you have been the victim of "domestic abuse," as defined by Alabama law or if you have reasonable cause to believe that you are in immediate danger of becoming the victim of any act of abuse* and you have one of the following relationships to the abuser:

 *** Ala.
 Code § 30-5-5(a)